bjornmeansbear/lectureScripts/ASustainableDesigner.md

 This starts to explain why “what does sustainable graphic design looks like?” is such a hard question to answer.

-It also explains why Sterling found the need to break his list of criteria four separate entities, and not just “beautiful things” and “everything else.”
+It also explains why Bruce Sterling finds the need to break his list of criteria for deciding quality in objects into four separate entities, and not just “beautiful things” and “everything else.” [[list those things???]]

 To me, a nice hammer is functional, utilitarian, and beautiful.
 To you, it might just be functional.